 (iv) have discharged all obligations to the University in accordance with Regulation XVI.

-3. Candidates undertaking any of the above programmes may, with the approval of their Head of Department, register on additional units or supplementary programmes offered by the University, which may lead to separate awards.
+4. Candidates undertaking any of the above programmes may, with the approval of their Dean of School, register on additional units or supplementary programmes offered by the University, which may lead to separate awards.

 Unit Structure of Programmes